7 Engagement Announcement Dos and Don'ts

-Pick your favorite social platform and post your happy news.
-Share a photo of you saying "yes" or beaming with your new sparkler to help family and friends feel like they were there.
-Animate the announcement with a boomerang of your new ring, your first kiss as to-be-weds or you two clinking champagne glasses.
-You can also incorporate custom signs or even fun mugs.
-(Don't forget to tag #theknotrings and your own personal wedding hashtag if you have one already.)like
+Once you've told your loved ones, you can post your "Just Engaged" picture on social media.
+Show off your favorite proposal photo with your S.O. to help family and friends feel like they were there.
+Animate the engagement announcement with a boomerang of your new ring, your first kiss as to-be-weds or a snapshot of you clinking champagne glasses.
+You can also incorporate engagement photo props like custom signs or even fun mugs.
+(P.S.: Don't forget to tag #TheKnotRings and your own personal wedding hashtag if you have one already.)